MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/load-data-source-data-schema-and-sample-input.md

  The data schema must include a set of latitude and longitude properties or at most one geography property.
 You can also include both.

 > [!NOTE]
->  Note that geography types are only supported when you upload data sources using the [!INCLUDE[bm_spatialapi_product_name](../articles/includes/bm-spatialapi-product-name-md.md)].
-You cannot upload data sources with geographical types using  the [!INCLUDE[maps_devportal_name](../getting-started/includes/maps-devportal-name-md.md)].
+>  Note that geography types are only supported when you upload data sources using the Bing Spatial Data Services.
+You cannot upload data sources with geographical types using  the Bing Maps Dev Center.

  The following rules apply when specifying location properties in the data schema: